In order to be eligible, at the time of application, an applicant must be:

-- U.S. Citizen
+- A U.S. citizen.

-Not eligible for Project GO:
+Not Eligible for Project GO

-Navy Seamen to Admiral Program
+- Navy Seaman to Admiral Program members

-Officer Candidate School
+- Officer Candidate School participants

-Federal Government employees*
+- Federal government employees

 Department of Defense Instruction (DoD) 1025.02, “National Security Education Program (NSEP) and NSEP Service Agreement" states that, "All NSEP award recipients who are government employees or members of the uniformed services at the time of award must confirm that they have resigned from such employment or service before receiving support for their NSEP-funded overseas study.
 These stipulations apply to all individuals, including employees of a department, agency, or entity of the U.S. Government and members of the uniformed services, including members of a Reserve Component of the uniformed services.
 Reserve Officer Training Corps (ROTC) participants who are also members of a Reserve Component must be in an inactive, non-drilling status during the course of their NSEP-funded overseas study.